Smartphones recalled in NZ

 While no cases of exploding phones have been reported in New Zealand, Samsung said it would "voluntarily replace their current device with a new one over the coming weeks".

-Spark and Vodafone have offered to replace the smartphone.
-Spark has also pulled the phone from its selves until further notice.
+Spark and Vodafone have offered to replace the smartphone and have pulled it from their selves until further notice.

 READ MORE: Samsung makes global recall of Galaxy Note 7 smartphones